gaelccc/pyRTX/README.md

 3) conda activate py38
 4) pip install "PATH_TO_MAIN_FOLDER" (e.g., pip install ~/username/pyRTX)

-Several examples are provided in the examples folder
+Several examples are provided in the examples folder.
+See the README.txt in the examples folder for a description of the various examples.